Our business

 Low Level Breaches

-Where the breach is considered to be a low level breach, for example an email sent to the wrong contact in Police Scotland, it is generally considered to be contained within the police IT system and therefore not at risk from unauthorised disclosure to a member of the public.
+Where the breach is considered to be a low level breach, for example an email sent to the wrong contact in Police Scotland, it is generally determined to be contained within the police IT system and therefore not at risk from unauthorised disclosure to a member of the public.
 This also applies to emails sent to an incorrect email address within the SCOTS email system.
-Nevertheless, in both examples, steps must be taken to both report this breach internally and provide all necessary evidence, in the format of the email sent in error.
+Nevertheless, in both examples, steps must be taken to report this breach internally and provide all necessary evidence, in the format of the email sent in error.
 The incorrect recipient of the information must also be asked to delete the email from their email account.
 In some instances, an email response indicating the incorrectly sent email was undeliverable will suffice.

 Serious Breaches